-Your best friend decision- Best friends are truly ‘BEST’ but their choices and decision cannot and should not influence yours unless the best friend is ready to participate in bringing up your child.
-Just because you best friend is pregnant with her second child does not mean you should too.
-She is not going to pay for your child upbringing nor will come to support you in raising the child.
-The ride is only yours and only you know what to do.
+Your best friend decision- Best friends are truly ‘BEST,’ but their choices and decision cannot and should not influence yours unless the best friend is ready to participate in bringing up your child.
+Just because your best friend is pregnant with her second child does not mean you should too.
+She will not pay for your child's upbringing, nor will she come to support you in raising the child.
+The ride is only yours, and only you know what to do.

-Family pressure- Much the same way, just because your aunt, your mother in law feel that you should have a second child, you should not jump into the breeding assignment.
-Exactly, it's not an assignment and you (along with your partner) has to raise the child.
-Ask them- are you ready to support me financially, emotionally and physically?
-If they say yes- get a contract agreement in place and get their signatures taken.
-99% chances are there they will back off the end moment.
+Family pressure- Much the same way, just because your aunt, your mother-in-law feel that you should have a second child, you should not jump into the breeding assignment.
+Exactly, it's not an assignment, and you (along with your partner) have to raise the child.
+Ask them- are you ready to support me financially, emotionally, and physically?

 Spur of the moment craving- Maternal cravings are innate in us.
 First, we want a child, then we feel like having another.
 What if we feel like another and then another?
-We are wired to love babies but pregnancy, delivery and raising a child goes beyond cooing and chuckles and wet kisses.
+We are wired to love babies, but pregnancy, delivery, and raising a child go beyond cooing, chuckles, and wet kisses.
 Let the moment come and go.
 If it stays, think about it.

 So, what does everyone say?

 - I did not want to devoid my first child of the happiness of a sibling.

 - A sibling is a lifelong friend with unconditional love.